 Meredith Brown has more than 25 years of experience representing public agencies and private institutions.
 Her principal areas of specialization include local government law for California public agencies, construction law, business litigation, environmental law, and public contracts and procurement.

-Ms. Brown has developed general conditions and negotiated contracts for multi-million-dollar construction projects.
+Ms. Brown provides general advice for public housing authorities, county offices of education, public colleges and private schools and businesses.
+Ms. Brown has developed general conditions, negotiated contracts for multi-million-dollar construction projects and mediated large construction disputes.
 She has also provided claims avoidance counseling and defense for public entities conducting large capital programs involving multiple complex construction and joint development projects.
-Ms. Brown has successfully resolved mediations, drafted procurement procedures; analyzed and resolved construction bid protests; and trained school public entity staff on contract administration procedures.
+Ms. Brown has drafted procurement procedures; analyzed and resolved construction bid protests; and trained school public entity staff on contract administration procedures.
 She has experience drafting and negotiating leases, joint use agreements, and memoranda of understanding for public entity clients with a heavy construction and procurement volume.

 Ms. Brown provides advice to both private and public clients.
 She has negotiated public and private partnerships relating to shared fund and maintenance of sports fields and a public library that allowed youth sports groups and local communities’ access to public facilities that otherwise would be unavailable due to funding shortfalls.